What is Transistor Biasing?

 Fixed Base Bias or Fixed Resistance Bias

-The reason behind this is the fact the β-parameter of a transistor is unpredictable and varies up to a large extent even in the case of transistor with the same model and type.
-This variation in β results in large changes in IC which cannot be compensated by any means in the proposed design.
+The reason behind this is the fact the β-parameter of a transistor is unpredictable and varies up to a large extent, even in the case of a transistor with the same model and type.
+This variation in β results in large changes in IC, which cannot be compensated by any means in the proposed design.

 Collector Feedback Bias

 In this circuit (Figure 2), the base resistor RB is connected across the collector and the base terminals of the transistor.

 Dual Feedback Bias

 Figure 3 shows a dual feedback bias network which is an improvisation over the collector feedback biasing circuit as it has an additional resistor R1 which increases the stability of the circuit.

 Fixed Bias with Emitter Resistor

-This biasing network (Figure 5) uses two supply voltages, VCC and VEE, which are equal but opposite in polarity.
+This biasing network (Figure 5) uses two supply voltages, VCC and VEE, equal but opposite in polarity.

-In this kind of biasing, IC can be made independent of both β and VBE by choosing RE >> RB/β and VEE >> VBE, respectively; which results in a stable operating point.
+In this kind of biasing, IC can be independent of both β and VBE by choosing RE >> RB/β and VEE >> VBE, respectively, which results in a stable operating point.

 Emitter Feedback Bias

-An increase in the temperature increases IC, causing an increase in the emitter current, IE. This also leads to an increase in the voltage drop across RE which decreases the collector voltage, VC and in turn IB, thereby bringing back IC to its original value.
+An increase in the temperature increases IC, causing an increase in the emitter current, IE. This also leads to an increase in the voltage drop across RE which decreases the collector voltage, VC, and in turn IB, thereby bringing back IC to its original value.

-However this results in a reduced output gain due to the presence of a degenerative feedback which is nothing but an unwanted AC feedback, wherein the amount of current flowing through the feedback resistor is determined by the value of the collector voltage, VC.
+However, this results in a reduced output gain due to degenerative feedback, which is nothing but unwanted AC feedback, wherein the amount of current flowing through the feedback resistor is determined by the value of the collector voltage, VC.

 Voltage Divider Bias

-This means that the voltage developed across R2 will be the base voltage of the transistor which forward biases its base-emitter junction.
-In general, the current through R2 will be fixed to be 10 times required base current, IB (i.e. I2 = 10IB).
+This means that the voltage developed across R2 will be the base voltage of the transistor, which forward biases its base-emitter junction.
+In general, the current through R2 will be fixed to be 10 times the required base current, IB (i.e., I2 = 10IB).